-To remain in the PCLP and continue receiving the annual scholarship, the following requirements must be met:
+To remain in the PJCLP and continue receiving the annual scholarship, the following requirements must be met:

 - 1. Maintain a college grade point average of 3.0 or higher - 2.
 Live on campus the first two years of participation in the Program - 3.
 Be an active member of at least two campus organizations annually - 4.
-Fulfill service hours requirements each semester - 5.
+Attend a minimum of ten campus events each semester - 5.
+Fulfill service hours requirements each semester - 6.
 Enroll in at least one academic leadership course per semester for four years.